-To promote the fulfilment of the qualitative targets, a compulsory course is included: FSH3900 Physics, the PhD student and Society, 9 credits.
-The course consists of five modules: Research ethics and the role of research in society, sustainability and DEI aspects in physics, critical review and evaluation, broad knowledge of physics, and presentation.
+To promote the fulfilment of the qualitative targets, a compulsory programme-integrating course is included: The course consists of five modules: Research ethics and the role of research in society, sustainability and DEI aspects in physics, critical review and evaluation, broad knowledge of physics, and presentation.
 The course supports progression towards the qualitative targets of the Higher Education Ordinance by providing broad as well as specialised knowledge within its own and the overall subject area, and provides skills in presentation and critical review of one's own and others' research results, research premises, academic authorship, peer review and publication strategies relevant to the research subject.
 The course is normally taken over a longer period of the doctoral programme in order to progress in terms of presentation of one's own results and critical review of others' scientific manuscripts and published articles.